-- Initial screening performed by the gifted teacher
+Initial screening performed by the gifted teacher.
+A student must obtain an IQ score of 130 or higher or acquires at least 56 out of 70 points using the AASD multiple criteria.
+Evaluation conducted by the school psychologist to determine eligibility for gifted services.

-- Evaluation conducted by the school psychologist to determine eligibility for gifted services.
+Need based on GIEP input.

-Describe the gifted programs\ being offered that provide opportunities for acceleration, enrichment or both. \The word "programs" refers to the continuum of services, not one particular option.
+Describe the gifted programs being offered that provide opportunities for acceleration, enrichment or both.
+The word "programs" refers to the continuum of services, not one particular option.